 There is a marked distinction between SSL and TLS.
 Two protocols encrypt data sent over the Internet.
 These protocols are objectives for cryptographers, network security experts, and developers who want to establish encrypted links between a web server and browsers.

 SSL, or Transport Layer Security, is a cryptographic protocol written in C language that provides communication security over a computer network.
-It protects the integrity and confidentiality of data by using encryption.
+It uses encryption to protect data integrity and confidentiality.

 TLS, or Transport Layer Security, is a standard for secure communication over the internet.
 It allows client/server applications to communicate over a network in a way designed to prevent eavesdropping and tampering with information.

 TLS and SSL provide safe authentication and data transmission over the Internet.
 But how do TLS and SSL differ from one another?
-Do you need to be concerned about it?
+The key differences are highlighted in the table below:

 Some other major differences in the working of SL and TLS are as follows: